Back to Blog

 • Environmental Justice: Does your program/policy/research contribute to environmental justice and sustainability, considering both direct and indirect impacts on communities and ecosystems?

-• Pedagogies of Care and Solidarity: Does your program/policy/research prioritise empathy, inclusivity, and emotional well-being in both its design process and delivery?
+• Pedagogies of Care and Solidarity: Does your program/policy/research prioritise empathy, inclusivity, and emotional well-being in its design process and delivery?

 • Co-Design: To what extent are the intended stakeholders actively involved in shaping the goals, strategies, and outcomes of your program/policy/research?